DataDog/nginx-datadog/README.md

 This module is not yet considered "generally available" and is being piloted by a small group of users.

-It will be expanded to wider use when major version `1` is released.
+It will be expanded to wider use when major version `1` is released sometime this year.

 Usage
 -----